 And today we’re going to talk about how Google’s algorithm interprets the usability of your web pages.
 But before we hear from Jordan, I want to remind you that this podcast is brought to you by the marketing team at Searchmetrics.
 We are an SEO and content marketing platform that helps enterprise-scale businesses monitor their online presence and make data driven decisions.
-To support you, our loyal podcast listeners, we’re offering a complimentary digital diagnostic, where a member of our digital strategies group will provide you with a consultation that reviews how your website, content, and SEO strategies can all be optimized.
-To schedule your free digital diagnostic, go to searchmetrics.com/diagnostic.
+To support you, our loyal podcast listeners, we’re offering a complimentary consultation, where a member of our digital strategies group will provide you with a consultation that reviews how your website, content, and SEO strategies can all be optimized.
+To schedule your free consultation, go to searchmetrics.com/request-free-consultation.

 Okay.
 On with the show.
 Here’s my conversation with Jordan Koene, lead SEO strategist and CEO of Searchmetrics, Inc. Jordan, welcome back to Algorithm Week on The Voices Of Search podcast.